zowe/docs-site/docs/user-guide/api-mediation/wto-message-on-startup.md

         </root>
     </configuration>
     ```
-3) Change the structure of the log messages for the Gateway within the API Mediation Layer
+3. Change the structure of the log messages for the Gateway within the API Mediation Layer:

     ```
     components: